 Stage 6 teachers continue to plug away at creating Year 11 and 12 programs that are rigorous, yet sympathetic to the nature of our students and their life circumstances.
-We had our fourth group of Year 12 graduates, and the occasion aroused an overwhelming sense of pride accompanied with a tinge of sadness; the realisation that these students would be leaving us.
+We had another group of students complete their schooling, and, yet again, the occasion aroused an overwhelming sense of pride accompanied with a tinge of sadness; the realisation that these students would be leaving us.

 We endeavour to maintain the holistic and collaborative approach to curriculum we adopted as a school back in 2016.
-BYC's academic programs have come a long way since then and we commit with enthusiasm to improving them even more in 2023 and 2024 when adopting the new curriculum.
+BYC's academic programs have come a long way since then and we commit with enthusiasm to improving them even more in 2024 when adopting the new curriculum.